Detention of Malayali nuns in Chhattisgarh: Description

 On 25 July 2025, Sister Preeti Mary and Sister Vandana Francis, belonging to the Assisi Sisters of Mary Immaculate (ASMI) congregation, were detained at Durg railway station in Chhattisgarh.
 They were accompanied by Sukaman Mandavi, and three adult tribal women, all above 18 years of age, from Narayanpur district.
 According to church representatives, the nuns were accompanying the women to Agra, Uttar Pradesh, where they were to begin work as kitchen helpers in convents, with promised monthly salaries.
 The nuns stated they possessed all necessary documents, including parental consent forms and identification for the women.

 The incident reportedly escalated after a railway ticket examiner questioned the group.
 Subsequently, members of the Bajrang Dal, a Hindu nationalist organization, gathered at the station and allegedly pressured railway police to register a First Information Report (FIR) against the nuns and Mandavi.

 On 31 July, a tribal woman came forward to say that she was forced by Bajalagl Dal to lie.

-on October 2025, Three Banjdal Dal members faced charges for molested tribal women.
+in October 2025, Three Banjdal Dal members faced charges for molested tribal women.